erhant/diamonds-with-typescript/README.md

 ## Usage

+- `yarn` to install the required packages.
 - `yarn compile` to compile the contracts.
 - `yarn test` to test the contracts.
 - `yarn lint` to lint everything.
+- `yarn clean` to clean build artifacts.
 - `yarn node:start` to start a Hardhat node on `localhost`.
 - `yarn node:run <path>` to run a script at the given path on `localhost`.